 Leaving it on for a little bit longer definitely couldn't hurt.
 Just remember that avocado has a tendency to oxidize as it sits, so you don't want to leave it on for hours at a time.
 I would say 30 minutes is okay if you need an extra boost.

-This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
-Learn more about Hello Glow’s medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.144
+This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician with more than 20 years of practice experience.
+Learn more about Hello Glow's medical reviewers here.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.149